IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 # 1 Introduction

-This white paper describes some common uses where the [Mobile Care Services Discovery (mCSD profile)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf) can be used to help implementation of services discovery using [registries or directories](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#6-common-provider-directory).
+This white paper describes some common uses where the [Mobile Care Services Discovery (mCSD) Profile](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf) can be used to help implementation of services discovery using [registries or directories](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#6-common-provider-directory).
 In general, registry services are designed to uniquely identify and track unique patients, facilities, healthcare products and terminology that are used throughout the health information exchange.

 A core need in health information exchange is to have common, authoritative registries of locations, organizations, jurisdictions, practitioners, and the roles and services they offer.
-These services can be discoverable using mCSD. mCSD provides extensions of the core FHIR resources to support health information exchange across the enterprise, including the  queries and updates that legacy systems must support to access authoritative registries.
+These services can be discoverable using mCSD. mCSD provides extensions of the core FHIR&reg; resources to support health information exchange across the enterprise, including the  queries and updates that legacy systems must support to access authoritative registries.
 For example, an electronic medical records (EMR) system with the ability to perform care services discovery can help patients get the care they need, from a licensed practitioner, in a location where it is provided.

 mCSD also provides extensions that support diverse funding mechanisms and attribution for reporting. mCSD supports complex organizational hierarchies.
 For example, the mCSD extension for the Organization resource allows for more than one parent Organization resource.
 This is powerful in that is supports a health facility to be in the hierarchy of several organizations, for example different departments in the same Ministry of Health.

-The mCSD implementation guide can be used in various configurations, each suited for a different use-case.
-The variations will be discussed in the context of these common use-cases.
-This paper further outlines several use cases that can be adapted to many contexts, including creating facilities and health worker registries.
+The mCSD implementation guide can be used in various configurations, each suited for a different use case.
+The variations will be discussed in the context of these common use cases.
+This white paper further outlines several use cases that can be adapted to many contexts, including creating facilities and health worker registries.

 ## 1.1 Scope